 The two other houses on the property are used as guest houses.
 The more spacious guest house of the two is around 1,600 square feet and boasts 2-bedrooms, a dining room, a living room, a full kitchen, and a fireplace.
 As for the smaller guest house, it features a cozy 1-bedroom and 1-bathroom housed within 740 square feet of living space.
 Some of the more opulent features to the estate include a full tennis court and a massive 4-car garage.

 The Elrod House boasts immaculate aesthetic appeal, and for good reason.
 The entire project took nearly 7 years to be completed, with over 700 tones of hand-cut quartz stones, from Idaho, used in the construction.
 It is located in the prestigious Southridge of Palm Springs and became famous after hosting the filming of the classic James Bond movie, “Diamonds are Forever”.

 Currently, the property is for sale at $9.5 million.
 The 8,901 square foot home features 5-bedrooms, 5.5 bathrooms, an indoor/outdoor swimming pool, sliding-glass walls that open up to the terrace, and a gym.

 Described as “some decorator’s dream come surrealistically true” by Sports Illustrated, this home was bought by Steve McQueen and Neile Adams in 1963.
 It is also located in Southridge and boasts an incredibly attractive appearance, inside and outside with gold-plated accents, zebra skin pillows, and a wide range of one-of-a-kind works of art.

 This estate was bought by Bing Crosby and his first wife Dixie Lee in 1952.
 It is located on a hillside in the neighborhood of Thunderbird Heights.
-It boasts five luxurious bedrooms and costs $3,000 per night to rent.
+It boasts five luxurious bedrooms and 6-bathrooms.

 Frank Sinatra and Nancy Barbara’s Home